Description

 How to Apply Atlas Silicone Render Grey — Mixing, Pot Life, Coverage

-The bucket arrives ready for the wall — no thinning, no additions, no proprietary mixing components.
-Power-stir the mass with a low-speed paddle mixer for 30–60 seconds immediately before each load to even out consistency.
-A cured reinforced basecoat with embedded alkali-resistant Atlas reinforcement mesh (150 g/m²), primed with Cerplast or Ceresit CT 16 from the exterior render primer range, is the foundation that releases the finish coat's full self-cleaning and crack-bridging performance.
+The bucket arrives ready for the wall, with no thinning, additions, or proprietary mixing components.
+Power-stir the mass with a low-speed paddle for 30–60 seconds immediately before each load to even out consistency.
+A cured reinforced basecoat with embedded alkali-resistant 150 g/m² fibreglass mesh, primed with Cerplast or Ceresit CT 16 from the exterior render primer range, is the foundation that releases the finish coat's full self-cleaning and crack-bridging performance.

-Hold a stainless-steel trowel at a low angle and lay the render at aggregate thickness across each panel, returning excess material to the bucket and re-stirring between loads.
-Texture the surface immediately afterwards using a plastic float in steady circular motions until the lambskin grain pulls through evenly.
-Plan each elevation as a single continuous wet-edge pass so the leading band never skins before the next is laid — that one discipline is decisive on darker grey tints, where any join or pace shift reads clearly under afternoon raking light.
+Hold a stainless-steel trowel at a low angle and lay the render at aggregate thickness across each panel, returning excess to the bucket and re-stirring between loads.
+Texture immediately with a plastic float in steady circular motions until the lambskin grain pulls through evenly.
+Plan each elevation as a single continuous wet-edge pass so the leading band never skins before the next is laid; that one discipline is decisive on darker grey tints, where any join reads clearly under afternoon raking light.

 - Coverage at 1.5 mm hand: from 2.2 kg/m² — one 25 kg bucket covers approximately 11.4 m² on an even basecoat.

-- Hose conditioning: run a small charge of Silkon ANX or Cerplast through the machine line before the first render bucket so the hose interior is wet and the first pull comes through clean.
+- Hose conditioning: run a small charge of Silkon ANX or Cerplast through the line before the first render bucket so the first pull comes through clean.

-- Open time and mixing: ready-mixed — re-power-stir if the bucket has stood more than 10 minutes; never add water, retarder, or proprietary mortars.
+- Open time and mixing: ready-mixed — re-power-stir if the bucket has stood over 10 minutes; never add water, retarder, or proprietary mortars.

 - Drying window: approximately 15 min surface dry and 24 h full cure at 20 °C and 60 % RH; protect from rain, wind, and direct sun across that window.

-For the full professional method from basecoat preparation through final texturing, see the thin-coat render application step-by-step guide for UK walls.
+For the full professional method from basecoat preparation through final texturing, the thin-coat render application step-by-step guide covers the complete process for UK walls.

 Installation Notes — Conditions, Drying Times, Finishing

-For programmes that push into autumn or early spring, Atlas Eskimo (0.25 kg per 25 kg bucket) extends the working range to 0 °C and shortens initial set, so the render is less vulnerable through the longer cold-weather drying window.
-The full seasonal protocol — temperature thresholds, humidity checks, and 48-hour forecast routine — is covered in the cold-weather rendering timing guide.
+For programmes pushing into autumn or early spring, Atlas Eskimo at 0.25 kg per bucket extends the working range to 0 °C and shortens initial set, so the render is less exposed through the longer cold-weather drying window.
+The full seasonal protocol of temperature thresholds, humidity checks, and forecast routine is covered in the cold-weather rendering timing guide.

 Pro Tips From UK Installers Using Atlas Silicone Render Grey

-- Check HBW before committing the order: the standard Hoter U2 reinforced basecoat supports tints with Heat Brightness Value above 15 %; for darker shades down to HBW 6 %, switch the basecoat to Atlas Stopter K-100 to maintain colour stability and system performance.
+- Check HBW before committing the order: the standard Hoter U2 reinforced basecoat supports tints with a Heat Brightness Value above 15 %; for darker shades down to HBW 6 %, switch the basecoat to Atlas Stopter K-100 to maintain colour stability.

-- Mind solar gain on south elevations: very dark shades on south-facing walls absorb significant heat — for HBW values close to the minimum, brief the client on movement margins and confirm system warranty conditions before ordering.
+- Mind solar gain on south elevations: very dark shades on south-facing walls absorb significant heat, so for HBW values near the minimum, brief the client on movement margins and confirm warranty conditions before ordering.

-- Plan technological breaks at architectural lines: stop at corners, sill lines, or downpipes rather than mid-wall, because dark tints make any pace-related shade difference far more visible than the same difference would be on white.
+- Plan technological breaks at architectural lines: stop at corners, sill lines, or downpipes rather than mid-wall, because dark tints make any pace-related shade difference far more visible than on white.

-- Keep batch dates aligned: for a single facade, order all buckets in one delivery so manufacture dates match — even minor batch drift is visible on a saturated mid-tone or dark finish.
+- Keep batch dates aligned: order all buckets for a facade in one delivery so manufacture dates match, since even minor batch drift is visible on a saturated finish.

 Is Atlas Silicone Render Grey Right for Your Project?

-- Choose this render if: you want a contemporary grey facade or a rich mid-to-dark tinted finish on a residential or commercial project — the grey pigment base reaches full colour depth in fewer coats than a white base, the 1.5 mm grain delivers up to 11.4 m² per 25 kg bucket, and the SAH palette gives you 480 standard shades plus bespoke matches mixed at our warehouse.
+- Choose this render if: you want a contemporary grey facade or a rich mid-to-dark tinted finish — the grey base reaches full colour depth in fewer coats than white, the 1.5 mm grain delivers up to 11.4 m² per bucket, and the SAH palette gives you 480 standard shades plus bespoke matches.

-- For pure whites and the lightest tints: switch to Atlas Silicone Render White 25 kg — same silicone-siloxane formula with a white pigment base that preserves brightness on the lightest shades and benefits from high solar reflectance on south-facing elevations.
+- For pure whites and the lightest tints: the Atlas Silicone Render White 25 kg uses the same formula on a white base that preserves brightness on light shades and benefits from high solar reflectance on south-facing elevations.

-- For heritage and conservation work: the Atlas silicone-silicate render 25 kg is usually a better fit for older lime-based walls — its more mineral chemistry offers the maximum vapour permeability and substrate compatibility historic facades need.
+- For heritage and conservation work: the Atlas silicone-silicate render 25 kg is usually a better fit for older lime-based walls, with a more mineral chemistry offering the maximum vapour permeability historic facades need.

-- For plinth and splash zones: pair the grey finish above DPC with a hard-wearing decorative finish from the mosaic render range to protect ground-level impact areas without compromising the facade aesthetic.
+- For plinth and splash zones: pair the grey finish above DPC with a hard-wearing decorative finish from the mosaic render range to protect ground-level impact areas without compromising the facade.

 FAQ — Atlas Silicone Render Grey Coverage, Compatibility, Ordering